philicevic/mix-html-builder/README.md

 # mix-html-builder
-A quick laravel mix extension to build up html templates from partials.
+A quick laravel mix extension to build up html templates from partials and layouts.

 ## Installation